If you are searching for the answer to "How to be

-The guidance I can offer to, "how to be happy" is to look within, find the blocks covering up the happiness that is already there and yours by divine right and release them.
+The guidance I can offer to answer "How to be happy?" is to look within, find the blocks that are covering up the happiness that is already there, and yours by divine right, and release them.

 The question to ask as you look at your unhappiness is not "How to be happy?"
 But rather, “Where within me is this dissatisfaction coming from?”

 This will take you to the self-image, belief, judgement or memory where you misperceived life and yourself and learned something that is not in alignment with spiritual truth.
 That is what needs healing.

 By recognizing that the outer world reflects our inner world, we empower ourselves to begin to change our mind about our self, so the outer will reflect what is truly our nature: love and happiness.

 There are many tools available to us for releasing non-serving negative beliefs, emotions and misperceptions of our self.
 I already mentioned EFT.